Sub-preputial wetness - Its nature

 Sub-preputial space tends to be wet in most individuals.
 Spotting of underclothing is a common feature.
 If not cleaned, this space collects a material, commonly labeled as smegma.
 Contrary to popular conception, this collection does not occur if there is a preputial stenosis, i. e. phimosis, without adhesions (Parkash and Rao 1980; Parkash et al. 1973; Lakshmanan and Satya Parkash 1980).
 There are no glands in this space to explain this lesion, the Tyson's glands being a non-entity (Keith and Shellitoe 1904; Ashley Montague 1943; Parkash et al. 1973).
 A lot of importance has been given to collections in this region because of their likely association to squamous cell carcinoma.
 In the absence of a secretion, this wetness can be due to: --

-consists of epithelial debris (Parkash et al. 1973).
+1. Possible hygroscopic nature of the collection.
+This chiefly consists of epithelial debris (Parkash et al. 1973).

-(b) Urine spreading out in this space and also whirling around
+2. Urine spreading out in this space and also whirling around in phimotics, thus flusing (sic) it out.

 Urine is rich in urea, the content being about 2 gms%.
 The prostatic secrations (sic) contain about 3950 KA units/ml. of acid phosphatase (Mann 1954).
 Seminal vesicle discharge has 140-295 units/ml. of fructose, while urethral gland secretion is rich in much (Young 1961).
-As such a study was made to determine the level of these in the sub-preputial region.
+As such a study was made todetermine the level of these in the sub-preputial region.

 Materials and Methods